 More complex scenarios.
-While the above analyses assume an evolutionary path to a final adaptation through just a single intermediate step, the routes to many molecular/cellular modifications are more complex, with a variety of potential pathways through any number of mutations, e.g., Figure 5.3 (bottom).
-The rates of establishment under these alternative scenarios have been examined by Gokhale et al. (2009), Weissman et al. (2009), and Lynch and Abegg (2010), again with the primary focus being on situations in which the intermediate states are neutral or deleterious.
-Simple analytical approximations have been found in only a few cases, two of which are considered below.
-The primary focus again is on how the establishment rate r_e scales with the underlying features of population size, mutation rate, and selection intensity.
+While the above analyses assume an evolutionary path to a final adaptation through just a single intermediate step, the routes to many molecular/cellular modifications can be more complex, potentially involving pathways through any number of mutations, e.g., Figure 5.3 (bottom).
+The rates of establishment under these alternative scenarios have been examined in some detail, again with the primary focus on situations in which the intermediate states are neutral or deleterious (Gokhale et al. 2009; Weissman et al. 2009; Lynch and Abegg 2010; Santiago 2015).
+The mathematics necessarily becomes more complex, and simple analytical approximations have been found in only a few cases.
+Two of these are considered below to illustrate how the establishment rate r_e scales with the underlying features of population size, mutation rate, and selection intensity.

-For the case of deleterious intermediates, suppose that all haplotypes involving 1 to d-1 mutations are equally deleterious (with fitness $1-s_d$), with the final mutation conferring an advantage s_b .
-First-step mutations then arise at rate $2Nd\mu_d$, but owing to selection have an expected survivorship time of $1/s_d$ generations, during which period d-2 additional intermediate step mutations must be acquired, followed by the appearance of a final-step mutation destined to fixation.
+For the case of deleterious intermediates, suppose that all haplotypes involving 1 to d-1 mutations are equally deleterious (with fitness $1-s_d$), with the final mutation conferring an advantage s_b (d = 2 represents the two-step case noted above).
+First-step mutations then arise from mutation-free individuals at rate $2Nd\mu_d$, but owing to selection have an expected survivorship time of $1/s_d$ generations, during which period d-2 additional intermediate step mutations must be acquired, followed by the appearance of a final-step mutation destined to fixation.
 This leads to a rate of establishment via tunneling of which reduces to Equation 5.3 when d = 2.
-Here we see that r_e scales with the dth power of the mutation rate, owing to the limited opportunities for mutation during the short sojourn times of deleterious mutations.
-Thus, the acquisition of a novel adaptation involving multiple, deleterious intermediate steps is a very low probability event, diminishingly so for populations with large N_e , as the expected scaling is now with N_e^{1-d} .
-Again, however, multinucleotide mutations are likely to dramatically accelerate this process.
+Here, we see that the rate of establishment scales with the dth power of the mutation rate, owing to the limited opportunities for secondary mutations during the short sojourn times of deleterious mutations.
+Thus, the acquisition of a novel adaptation involving multiple, deleterious intermediate steps is a very low probability event, potentially diminishingly so for populations with large N_e , as assuming an inverse relationship between the mutation rate and N_e , the expected scaling is now with N_e^{1-d} (on a per-generation time scale).
+Again, however, multinucleotide mutations can, in principle, dramatically accelerate this process.

-$$r_e \simeq 4N_e d! (\mu_d/s_d)^{d-1} \mu_b s_b$$ (5.6)
+$$r_e \simeq 4N_e d! (\mu_d/s_d)^{d-1} \mu_b s_b$$ (5.5)